JetSimon/wikibox-toolkit/readme.md

 - Add ability to split the vote in a state in election map creation tool
 - Add custom colors to right click menu
-- Make the map customization pretty with CSS
 - Clean up map customization code

 ## How to install